How To Automate API using Playwright

 So, to write API tests in Playwright, you need to use a Request fixture.
 When you use it, Playwright does not launch the browser to make API requests.

-You can use both fixtures in a single test, doing automation of web browser operations and performing API requests when needed.
+You can use both fixtures in a single test, automating web browser operations and making API requests when needed.

 CRUD operations in Playwright